-Community: means state of Chihuahua citizens benefited.
+Community: groups, neighborhoods and towns from state of Chihuahua benefited.

-Welfare, FECHAC's preliminary philosophy, was to act through organizations that were already established by providing them with money and assessment tools in order to complete their infrastructure projects.
+Welfare: FECHAC's preliminary philosophy was to act through organizations that were already established by providing them with money and assessment tools in order to complete their infrastructure projects.

-Well-Being is a more complex concept.
-It goes to the root of individual values and educational needs; it is about self-realization.
+Well-Being: a more complex concept that gets to the root of individual values and educational needs; it is about self-realization.
 FECHAC interprets it as direct action in the community through seminars, lectures, and other programs that aim to encourage attitude changes such as adopting the notion of social responsibility.

-With the idea of promoting deep attitude change, and keeping in mind that "social problems are complex and involve economic, cultural and political aspects, as well as what institutions do or do not do, influences the social dynamic."
+The new idea called for promoting deep attitude change, keeping in mind that "social problems are complex and involve economic, cultural and political aspects, as well as what institutions do or do not do, which influences the social dynamic."
 Two research projects were conducted.
-The first focused on the living conditions of the indigenous people, and the second on those Chihuahua's senior citizens.
+The first focused on the living conditions of the indigenous people, and the second on those of Chihuahua's senior citizens.